-In the normal course of operations, the Association is subject from time to time to, or named as a defendant in, legal proceedings.
-The Association has been named in one claim, the outcome of which cannot be determined at this time.
-It is expected that any liability arising from this claim will be covered by the Association's liability insurance.
+In the normal course of operations, the Association is threatened from time to time with, or named as a defendant in, legal proceedings.
+The Association has been named in one lawsuit, the outcome of which cannot be determined at this time.
+It is expected that any liability arising from this lawsuit should be covered by the Association's liability insurance.